VeeamHub/powershell/BR-Check-SLA/README.md

 > **2nd Note:** If a restore point is newer than the backup window end time, it will be ignored and the next (older) restore point will be checked for backup window compliance instead.

 ## Requirements
-- [Veeam Backup & Replication] v11
+- [Veeam Backup & Replication] v11 or newer
   - older versions haven't been tested
 - [Veeam Powershell module]